 Visit rihealthsurvey.com for more information about this important survey.
-The website allows participants to set themselves as a priority, or to be taken off our calling list.
-Want to talk to me personally?
-You may email me at brianr@marketdecisions.com or call me at 1-800-293-1538, ext.
-102. If I cannot be reached, please leave a message and I will get back to you.
+The website allows participants to set themselves as a priority, or to be removed from our calling list.
+You can also contact me directly, the Study Director, via email at brianr@marketdecisions.com.